Vintage Sunday Times Magazine 28th November 1993

 The head master – Philip Treacy causes a stir with unlikely but fabulous hats.
 Report by Paula Reed-

 96 pages.
 All our magazines are the original first day copies.
-The photographs shown are the copy that is for sale.
-Used and lightly read in good condition for age.
+This issue is in good condition for age.

 Additional information